jpablobr/rddtfsq/readme.md

       $ ./data_dump.pl

-This might take a while depending on your data.
+This might take a while depending on your amount data.

 Go to [localhost:3000](http://localhost:3000) with your trusty brower, and be amazed!
 You’re done...
 SRSLY!